 This Pan Seared Shrimp with Garlic Butter is so easy to make and so tasty.
 This sautéed shrimp takes less than 20 minutes to make from start to finish.
-Serve it over a bed of my Coconut Cilantro Rice or toss them into pasta and you have a delicious dinner in no time at all!
+Serve it over a bed of my Coconut Cilantro Rice or toss them into pasta and you'll have a delicious dinner in no time!

 Shrimp is one of my favorite things to eat for its fast cook time.
 For a quick meal at home, start the rice cooker or boil some pasta and you are minutes away from a really elegant meal.

 - It is so yummy tossed in a flavorful garlic butter

 - This Seared Shrimp cooks so fast, and goes great with pasta or rice